Undergraduate BSc (Hons)

 As part of the application process, you may be invited to complete an assessment / attend an online activity.
 If this is the case, we will contact you with further details.

-If you are an international student and not from a majority English speaking country, you will need IELTS 7.0 with no element below 7.0.
+If you are an international student and not from a majority English-speaking country, you will need IELTS 6.5, with a minimum of 6.0 in writing.
 We also accept a range of other English language qualifications.
 If you do not have the English language requirements, you could take the Pre-Sessional English course to gain entry onto this degree.

 Standard entry requirements